-Walmart sales surge, but profit takes a hit
+Walmart sales still surging, but a chill may be on the way

 NEW YORK (AP) — Walmart swung to a loss in the fourth quarter as the sale of its Japan and United Kingdom divisions weighed on its performance.
-Sales, however, surged 7.4% increase in the period that includes the critical holiday shopping period.

-The nation’s largest retailer also Thursday that sales at stores opened at least a year rose 8.6% for the period ended Jan.
-31, compared with 6.4% in the previous quarter.
+Sales surged by 7.4% in the period that includes the critical holiday shopping season and sales at stores opened at least a year rose 8.6%, up from 6.4% in the previous quarter.

-Online sales rose 69%, but that is down from the 80% jump in the previous quarter, and the slowest growth since the beginning of the pandemic.
+However, while online sales rose 69%, that was down from the 80% jump in the previous quarter, and it was the slowest growth since the beginning of the pandemic.

-And the company said it expects overall sales to moderate this year.
-Shares dipped 5% before the opening bell Thursday.
+And on Thursday the company said that it expects overall sales to moderate this year.
+Shares dipped 5% before the opening bell.

+Walmart has pushed hard into fast and convenient delivery during the pandemic and it signaled that will not slowdown.
+The company said it’s going to invest nearly $14 billion to increase automation and improve its distribution network.
+It also said Thursday that it’s raising it’s average hourly wage to more than $15 per hour.

+“Change in retail accelerated in 2020, “said CEO Doug McMillon. ”The capabilities we’ve built in previous years put us ahead, and we’re going to stay ahead.
+Our business is strong, and we’re making it even stronger with targeted investments to accelerate growth.”

 Walmart Inc. lost $2.09 billion, or 74 cents per share, compared with last year’s $4.14 billion profit during the fourth quarter, or $1.45 per share.
 Net revenue reached $150.98 billion compared with $140.6 billion in the year ago period.